xdai-nyu/xdai-nyu.github.io/projects/Cognizance.md

 3. McNamara, D. S., Levinstein, I. B., & Boonthum, C. (2012). iSTART: Interactive strategy training for active reading and thinking.
 Behavior Research Methods, Instruments, & Computers, 36(2), 222-233.
 4. Snow, C. (2002).
 Reading for understanding: Toward an R&D program in reading comprehension.
 RAND Corporation.
 5. Wood, D., Bruner, J. S., & Ross, G. (1976).
 The role of tutoring in problem-solving.
 Journal of Child Psychology and Psychiatry, 17(2), 89-100.

+## AI-Usage Acknowledgement
+We use ChatGPT to brainstorm possible design directions, Copilot to critique possible features for the tools, and Grammarly for general language structure.

+## Team Contribution
+1. Dira
+   - Formulated survey questions and flow
+   - Created user flow on Miro
+   - Created project development plan
+2. Rae
+   - Finalized survey questions, collected key insights, and helped identify key design implications
+   - Helped shape the project direction based on feedback for rapid prototyping
+   - Found a slide template and drafted the presentation layout
+3. Syika
+   - Helped with survey questions and summary
+   - Created and revised the prototype
+   - Posting project updates on the project site